MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 <img src="images/image3.png" width=480>
 </p>

-\[sagar\] Curiosity picture will be replaced with Bridge board image

 ## Soft-AP mode without DHCP Server

 The Bridge can be configured to obtain an IP address from an existing